Back to Blog

 Head and Neck Cancer Treatment in Chennai

-Chennai has emerged as a leading center for head and neck cancer treatment in India, offering a wide range of advanced treatment options and expert care.
-THANC Hospital (The Head and Neck Centre & Hospital) in Chennai is a specialized center dedicated to the diagnosis and treatment of head and neck cancers.
+Chennai has emerged as a major center for head and neck cancer treatment in India, offering a wide range of advanced treatment options and expert care.
+THANC Hospital (The Head and Neck Centre & Hospital) in Kilpauk, Chennai, is a specialized center dedicated to the diagnosis and treatment of head and neck cancers.

-Dr. Vidhyadharan Sivakumar, Clinical Director & Senior Consultant at THANC Hospital, is an internationally renowned Head & Neck Surgical Oncologist with extensive experience and expertise in treating complex head and neck cancers.
+Dr. Vidhyadharan Sivakumar, Clinical Director & Senior Consultant at THANC Hospital, is an internationally trained Head & Neck Surgical Oncologist with extensive experience in treating complex head and neck cancers.
 His qualifications include:

 • Fellow, Indian College of Robotic Surgeons (FICRS)

-His commitment to providing the highest quality of care, combined with the advanced facilities at THANC Hospital, makes it a premier destination for head and neck cancer treatment in Chennai.
+His commitment to providing the highest quality of care, combined with the advanced facilities at THANC Hospital, makes it a trusted destination for patients from across Chennai and Tamil Nadu seeking head and neck cancer treatment.

 If you're experiencing symptoms such as a persistent sore throat, difficulty swallowing, or a lump in the neck, early consultation is crucial.
-Book an appointment with Dr. Vidhyadharan at THANC Hospital, Chennai.
+Book an appointment with Dr. Vidhyadharan at THANC Hospital, Chennai, or call +91 73059 53378.

 Factors Influencing Survival Rates in India